-Breast Cancer Research is funding research to positively impact future outcomes for breast cancer patients.
+The National Breast Cancer Research Institute funds research to positively impact future outcomes for breast cancer patients.
 Check out recent progress made by the research team in the areas highlighted below.

 Personalised Medicine (Risk prediction and Molecular profiling): In the area of risk prediction, the research team is undertaking studies to investigate genetic markers (SNPs) that will reveal a vast amount of genetic information on the population with the objective of better predicting if people with a strong family history of breast cancer will get breast cancer, which subtype they will be diagnosed with, and how they will respond to therapy.
 The particular gene panel that displays a positive association with breast cancer can be honed to improve the risk prediction methods used clinically on the patient.
 In the area of molecular profiling, the research team aims to identify a blood borne marker for specific breast cancer diagnosis.
 Subtyping or disease surveillance will ensure patients will get targeted, individualised miRNA therapy and be spared side effects or unnecessary interventions

 Breast regeneration: The research team’s breast regeneration study looks at growing a patient’s own cells with the objective of being able to carry out autologous reconstructions.
 It is hoped that “self” implant will be more oncologically safe, reduce any adverse immune system responses (e.g., infection, rejection) and have a better cosmetic outcome for the patient.